Testing Spreading Behavior in Networks with Arbitrary Topologies: Abstract

 \section{Abstract}

+Given the full topology of a network, how hard is it to test if it is evolving according to a local rule or is far from doing so?
 Inspired by the works of Goldreich and Ron (J.~ACM, 2017) and Nakar and Ron (ICALP, 2021), we initiate the study of property testing in dynamic environments with arbitrary topologies.
 Our focus is on the simplest non-trivial rule that can be tested, which corresponds to the $\oBP$ rule of bootstrap percolation and models a simple spreading behavior: Every \enquote{infected} node stays infected forever, and each \enquote{healthy} node becomes infected if and only if it has at least one infected neighbor.
-We show various results for both the case where we test a single time step of evolution and where the evolution spans several time steps.
-In the first, we show that the worst-case query complexity is $O(\Delta/\eps)$ or $\tilde{O}(\sqrt{n}/\eps)$ (whichever is smaller), where $\Delta$ and $n$ are the maximum degree of a node and number of vertices, respectively, in the underlying graph, and we also show lower bounds for both one- and two-sided error testers that match our upper bounds up to $\Delta = o(\sqrt{n})$ and $\Delta = O(n^{1/3})$, respectively.
-In the second setting of testing the environment over $T$ time steps, we show upper bounds of $O(\Delta^{T-1}/\eps T)$ and $\tilde{O}(\abs{E}/\eps T)$, where $E$ is the set of edges of the underlying graph.
-All of our algorithms are one-sided error, and all of them are also time-conforming and non-adaptive, with the single exception of the more complex $\tilde{O}(\sqrt{n}/\eps)$-query tester for the case $T = 2$.
+Our results are subdivided into two main groups: \begin{itemize} \item If we are testing a single time step of evolution, then the query complexity is $O(\Delta/\eps)$ or $\tilde{O}(\sqrt{n}/\eps)$ (whichever is smaller), where $\Delta$ and $n$ are the maximum degree of a node and the number of vertices in the underlying graph, respectively.
+We also give lower bounds for both one- and two-sided error testers that match our upper bounds up to $\Delta = o(\sqrt{n})$ and $\Delta = O(n^{1/3})$, respectively.
+If $\eps$ is constant, then the first of these also holds against adaptive testers. \item For the setting of testing the environment over $T$ time steps, we give two algorithms that need $O(\Delta^{T-1}/\eps T)$ and $\tilde{O}(\abs{E}/\eps T)$ queries, respectively, where $E$ is the set of edges of the underlying graph. \end{itemize} All of our algorithms are one-sided error, and all of them are also non-adaptive, with the single exception of the more complex $\tilde{O}(\sqrt{n}/\eps)$-query tester for the case $T = 2$.